kmskillings/breakout/journal.md

 and start to flesh out the details of the blocks and interfaces.
 The details will be recorded in the file documentation.md.

+## September 1, 2025

+Now that I've gotten the main part of the VGA Controller documented, I'm ready to start coding.
+Originally, I wanted to get the entire system planned out before starting coding, but planning is boring, and I want to write some code.

+The first step still isn't coding, though.
+Because the DE10-Lite runs on a 50-MHz clock and the VGA 640x480 standard demans a 25.175-MHz clock, I first need to set up a PLL to generate the pixel clock.
+I know how to do this in the Quartus GUI, but I want to do it from the command line if at all possible.

+Another decision I need to make at this point is what language to do this project in.
+My tooling supports VHDL, Verilog, and SystemVerilog.
+I am much more familiar with VHDL, since that is what I worked with most recently.
+I'm considering using Verilog, or even SystemVerilog, to build my familiarity with them.
+But with this project, I mainly want to test my ability to plan and implement a project, not necessarily learn the idiosyncracies of a new (to me) language.

+A quick Google search showed that SystemVerilog seems to be the direction things are going in industry.
+In accordance, I will use SystemVerilog for this project.

+But first things first, I need to get my PLL set up.
+It looks like I can do this by directly instantiating an IP block directly in Verilog.
+I found an example online, but I don't really understand it, so I guess I have to start relearning Verilog first.

+I drafted the foundation of the VGA controller code.
+It should generate a VGA signal in which the entire visible area is white.
+I really wish I was writing VHDL, so I could use all my different typing tricks and whatnot.
+Oh well.
+Maybe I'll learn the equivalent Verilog tricks over the course of this project.

+My code is pretty ugly.
+There's a lot of code repetition, especially in the way I detect what phase of the raster scan the controller is in.
+I suppose I could extract all that into a separate module and just instantiate it.
+Maybe I'll do that later.
+Also, my code is unnecessarily verbose.
+Like, there's a part where I use an always block to just 'not' a signal using if-else-if.
+But at this stage, I'd rather be as explicit as I can.

+The next step is to write a testbench for my barebones VGA controller.
+I could just compile it and see if it works, but I know it's probably wrong, so why not write the testbench now so I can debug it now.